Nestle to pay $7.15 billion to Starbucks in coffee tie-up

-ZURICH (Reuters) - Nestle (NESN.S) will pay Starbucks (SBUX.O) $7.15 billion as part of a global coffee alliance in which the Swiss-based food giant is getting the rights to market the U.S. coffee company’s products around the world outside Starbucks’ coffee shops.
+ZURICH (Reuters) - Nestle will pay Starbucks $7.15 billion as part of a global coffee alliance in which the Swiss-based food giant is getting the rights to market the U.S. coffee company’s products around the world outside Starbucks’ coffee shops.

 Starbucks said on Monday it will use proceeds to speed-up share buybacks and the deal would add to earnings per share (EPS) by 2021 at the latest.
 Nestle saw the deal adding to earnings by 2019.